 Prior to joining the Foundation, Ms. Pennington served as a Presidential Management Fellow and International Relations Officer at the U.S. Department of Labor, where she oversaw a multi-million dollar portfolio of projects to combat child labor in Asia; worked with teams to conduct needs assessments; provided input and guidance on program design; engaged with local grantees during fact-finding missions; and represented the donor in mid-term and final program evaluations.

-Education: Ms. Pennington holds a Master of Arts in International Affairs (Social Change and Development) from the Johns Hopkins University School of Advanced International Studies (SAIS) in Washington, D.C.; and a Bachelor of Arts in International Affairs and Communications from Virginia Polytechnic Institute and State University in 1994.
+Education: Ms. Pennington holds a master’s degree in International Affairs (Social Change and Development) from the Johns Hopkins University School of Advanced International Studies (SAIS) in Washington, DC; and a bachelor’s degree in International Affairs and Communications from Virginia Polytechnic Institute and State University in 1994.

 Phone: (202) 588-9420